Hilly-Ke/Hilly/learnhub/README.md

 - Admin and dashboard routes are protected by middleware; unauthenticated users are redirected to `/login`.
 - API routes validate input with `zod` (example: files delete, materials upload).
+- SSR/CSR: Lesson lists are deterministic; localStorage dates are revived to real Date objects.